 In our case, our rationales for developing the new course were straightforward.
 For Music Education majors, there are few opportunities to gain immersion into areas of study outside their discipline, let alone the technologies that may support and enhance their work.
 Even students in our Sound Recording Technology program sometimes lack sufficient opportunities to understand the programming and visual aspects of multimedia technology that support much of their work.
 At the other end of the spectrum, those who design and build software applications have few opportunities to pursue in-depth study of multimedia applications from the perspectives of the audio and visual artists who are their end users.

 Whatever your rationale, one of your goals should be to break down boundaries created by compartmentalized instruction and have your students see their own work through an interdisciplinary lens.
 You will find that such experience is critical in preparing students for the multidisciplinary workplace, regardless of their major field.
-In particular, it is critical to students interested in working with and understanding digital media from the perspective of creating with sound.
+In particular, you will find it is critical to students interested in working with and understanding digital media from the perspective of creating with sound.

 Benefits to Students

 Boix Mansilla and Gardner [1] believe that merely teaching subject matter does not draw upon or challenge students’ intuitive understandings of the world.
 They suggest that every discipline has its own ways of thinking about the world and communicating its ideas.
 In their view, “students develop a disciplined mind when they learn to communicate with the symbol systems and genres of a discipline” [op cit., p.
 104].
 In our case, that might start with musical notation or computer code.
 However, as one becomes immersed in a discipline, one quickly realizes the limitations of such symbol systems.
 After a rather detailed demonstration of the value and limitations of both traditional musical notation and more inventive graphic notation, one student commented: